evennia/evennia/docs/source/Contribs/XYZGrid.md

 ## Installation

+1. XYZGrid requires the `scipy` library.
+Easiest is to just install the optional/contrib requirements in `evennia/requirements_extra.txt` by doing

+        (cd to evennia/ folder)
+        pip install -r requirements_extra.txt
+        (then go back to your mygame/ folder)

+   This will install all optional requirements of Evennia.
-1. Import and add the `evennia.contrib.commands.XYZGridCmdSet` to the `CharacterCmdset` cmdset in `mygame/commands.default_cmds.py`.
+2. Import and add the `evennia.contrib.commands.XYZGridCmdSet` to the `CharacterCmdset` cmdset in `mygame/commands.default_cmds.py`.
 Reload the server.
 This makes the `map`, `goto/path` and the modified `teleport` and `open` commands available in-game.
-2. Edit `mygame/server/conf/settings.py` and add
+3. Edit `mygame/server/conf/settings.py` and add

        EXTRA_LAUNCHER_COMMANDS['xyzgrid'] = 'evennia.contrib.launchcmd.xyzcommand'